derekhanbaliq/f1tenth-software-stack/README.md

 ros2 run mega_dagger_agent agent_node.py  # switch self.is_real to change the sim / real states
 ```

 This is a general method to run deep learning methods on F1TENTH cars without TensorRT deployment.
 For detailed implementation, please check the **upper-lower machine communication** in ESE 615 Tutorial 6.
-For a general conda env cofig, please check the readme in [here](https://github.com/derekhanbaliq/LQR-based-Path-Tracking).
+For a general conda env config, please check the readme in [here](https://github.com/derekhanbaliq/LQR-based-Path-Tracking).

 ## Wireless Visualization via Rviz2